 BE ACROSS TOP TRENDS

 It's worth bearing in mind that fitness needs changed radically during the pandemic.
-For example, the ACSM (American College of Sports Medicine) lists online training, wearable technology, bodyweight training, outdoor activities and high-intensity interval training (HIIT) as the top five fitness trends of 2021.
-We also know from Strava research that, for obvious reasons, the popularity of walking increased in 2020 so hotel guests might be as interested in information about local walking routes as they are in information about on-site facilities.
+For example, the ACSM (American College of Sports Medicine) lists wearable technology, home exercise gyms, outdoor activities, strength training with free weights and exercise for weight loss as the top five fitness trends of 2022.
+We also know from Strava research that, for obvious reasons, the popularity of walking increased in 2021 so hotel guests might be as interested in information about local walking routes as they are in information about on-site facilities.

 In order to speak to the travellers needs, keeping abreast of these latest changes is crucial.